-Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get puzzling for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Air Engineers Service Experts: what’s the difference between an air conditioner and an air handler?
+Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get puzzling for homeowners.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
+Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at Service Experts Heating, Air Conditioning & Plumbing: what’s the difference between an air conditioner and an air handler?

-An air handler contains the components that move the air throughout your home, called the blower.
-It is typically set inside the home and operates with both the heating and cooling components of your HVAC system.
-If you take a quick look at an air handler, it might closely resemble a furnace.
-Air handlers can work with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s running with.
+An air handler contains the equipment that moves the air throughout your home, called the blower.
+It is usually situated inside the home and operates with both the heating and cooling parts of your HVAC system.
+If you take a quick glance at an air handler, it may closely resemble a furnace.
+Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Air handler vs Heat Pump

-Just like an air handler can work with an air conditioner, an air handler works in tandem with your heat pump.
-Heat pumps are used to heat and cool you home by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.
+Similar to how an air handler runs with an AC system, an air handler works as a team with your heat pump.
+Heat pumps are used to control your comfort by transferring heat, rather than creating it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This puzzles some folks, but it’s not that complicated and we’re happy to explain the difference.
-An air handler includes the blower, and several other components in the unit.
+This can be confusing for some people, but it’s not that complicated and we’re happy to explain the difference.
+An air handler has the blower, and several other parts inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.

-Here’s what you ought to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
-However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.
+Here’s what you should know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s probable you won’t need one.
+However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces don’t normally pair together.
-If you have a furnace you shouldn't need to be concerned about an air handler.
-Air handlers tend to be paired up with heat pumps and help regulate air flow throughout the house.
+If you have a furnace you won’t need to be concerned about an air handler.
+Air handlers tend to be paired up with heat pumps and help manage air flow throughout the building.
 Some models also provide backup heating and cooling parts to help out the heat pump.
-A furnace works on a different concept.
-Instead of an air handler, furnaces have their own blowers that move the heated air into your ductwork and disperse into your home.
-Since furnaces have combustion chambers and create heat, they don’t require some of the parts you’ll find in a modern air handler.
+A furnace works differently.
+Instead of an air handler, furnaces have included blowers that move the warmed air into your ductwork and disperse throughout your home.
+Since furnaces have combustion chambers and burn fuel to make heat, they don’t require some of the parts you’ll find in a new air handler.

-Air conditioners contain the condenser and are usually set outside the home.
-One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a number of pieces within your system and expel it outside.
+Air conditioners contain the condenser and are typically placed outside the home.
+One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
+Air conditioners actually take heat from inside your home through a number of pieces in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then transfer the heat outside.
+Refrigerant lines then carry the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and understand.
+Sure, the equipment is more complicated than that, but the process itself is easy to break down and comprehend.

-Understanding all of your home’s heating and cooling components for the Jacksonville climate is probably a little unrealistic, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Air Engineers Service Experts a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling components for the the U.S. climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Service Experts Heating, Air Conditioning & Plumbing a call at 866-397-3787 or set up a free appointment online today.